-In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market returns expectations as well as the expected pension fund cash flows.
-Using historical returns of all the funds' asset classes, expected compound (geometric) returns were calculated over the short-term (first 10 years) and the long-term (11+ years) using a buildingblock approach.
-Using the expected nominal returns for both short-term and long-term, the present value of benefits was calculated for each fund.
-The expected rate of return was set by calculating the single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
-The expected rate of return was then set equivalent to the single equivalent rate calculated above and adjusted to account for assumed administrative expenses.
+In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market returns expectations.
+Using historical returns of all the funds' asset classes, expected compound (geometric) returns were calculated over the next 20 years using a building-block approach.
+The expected rate of return was then adjusted to account for assumed administrative expenses of 10 basis points...

 The table below reflects the long-term expected real rate of return by asset class.
-The rate of return was calculated using the capital market assumptions applied to determine the determine the discount rate and asset allocation.
+The rate of return was calculated using the capital market assumptions applied to determine the discount rate and asset allocation.
 These geometric rates of return are net of administrative expenses.